rage/programming-24/data/index.md

 ## Lectures

-Live lectures (via Zoom) will be organized in Fall 2024.
-Below, you will find the recordings of the 2023 lectures
+Live lectures are organized on Thursdays, starting on September 5th.
+You can follow the lecture live via [Zoom](https://helsinki.zoom.us/j/63688020089?pwd=vKhxH2OMcOzPqcteFZHVqUiVCfdmOz.1) starting at 14.15.

+The lecture recordings are updated in the table below after the lecture.
+Until then, you can find last year's corresponding lecture in the table.

 Please note, that exam dates and similar information in the older recordings may not concern this year's course.